How to change the opacity of an element's background without affecting the child elements or text content

 opacity property, it will not only change the opacity of the background but also changes the opacity of all the child elements as well.

 In such situations you can use the RGBA color introduced in CSS3 that includes alpha transparency as part of the color value.
 Using RGBA color you can set the color of the background as well as its transparency, as demonstrated in the following example:

 <p>Setting background transparency without affecting the text content.</p>

-Alternatively, you can use transparent PNG images.
-Check out the tutorial on CSS Opacity to learn more about setting text in a transparent box.
+Alternatively, you can use the transparent PNG images to achieve this effect.
+Check out the tutorial on CSS opacity to learn more about setting the text in a transparent box.